 Even if the weight limit of a cushion is not specified, its importance cannot be overstated.
 You need to make sure that the cushion will be comfortable for heavy people who have bariatric needs – and there are a few products available that do this!
 Ensure you carefully read the product page or reviews before buying one without information about its recommended weight capacity.

 You might also consider asking questions online to find specific recommendations from other users who have similar body types as yours.
 On their packaging, most of these better-quality comfort solutions don’t explicitly mention who they are designed for, but some do tell their customers specifically on their website!

-Choosing the Right Chair Cushion for Heavy People
+Choosing the Right Seat Cushion

 Memory Foam Cushions for Heavy People (2/5) ☆☆☆★★